Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 3. **Configuring the Docker containers**

     In this step, we will create three Docker containers using Docker compose.
-    For simplicity, we will map the volumes to a folder in the users home directory.
+    For simplicity, we will map the volumes to a folder in the user's home directory.

     We will create three containers.
     - Mosquitto MQTT Broker